syncfusion-content/xamarin.android-docs/xamarin-android/SfBusyIndicator/Sizing.md

 ---
 layout: post
-title: Sizing support in Syncfusion® BusyIndicator control for Xamarin.Android
+title: Sizing support in Syncfusion® BusyIndicator for Xamarin.Android
-description: Learn how to customize the size and dimensions of the BusyIndicator animation
+description: Learn how to customize the size and dimensions of the BusyIndicator animation for optimal display
-platform: Xamarin.Android
+platform: xamarin.android
 control: SfBusyIndicator
 documentation: ug
 ---